How to communicate more effectively

 How to encourage learning

-How to build a support network for parents and children
+How to build a solid family support network

 Kensington Primary has moved from RI to outstanding in less than three years but is now setting its sights even higher